mikewest/scheming-cookies/README.md

 ## A Proposal

-Two changes to cookies could allow us to more robustly insulate secure origins from the network:
+Three changes to cookies could allow us to more robustly insulate secure origins from the network:

 1.  **Cookies will be associated with the scheme of the origin from which they're set.** That is, cookies set from a given scheme will only be delivered back to that scheme, preventing